 - Religious Emphasis Week is held in the spring of each year.
 A guest Theologian is invited to discuss issues that grow out of the week’s theme with students, faculty, and members of the community at-large.

-- Special seasonal (Thanksgiving, Christmas, Easter, etc.) programs and activities are conducted, as a means of reminding the College community of the religious significance of these events in the life of a worshipping community.
+- Special seasonal programs/convocations are conducted to remind the College community of the religious/spiritual significance of these events in the life of a worshipping community.

 - Religious referrals are available.